home I index I latest I glossary I introductions I e-mail I about this site

 Andrew, Norwich

-There is a porch set into the most westerly bay of the north aisle, but the main entrance is through a grand south porch, hidden from the street.
-The west doorway is now blocked off by a room built beneath the tower.
-Although the church is built of stone, there is very little of it in the construction, because the aisles, the clerestory and the chancel are virtually walls of glass.
-The way that the arcades fade into the east end, and a high window rises above them, may recall Shelton; and indeed the team that worked at Shelton are generally credited with finishing the church here.
-Norwich has been guilty in the past of keeping many of its medieval churches locked, and St Andrew has not always been easy of access.
-This seems a shame; Ipswich, a much less fine place but perhaps a friendlier one, has managed to keep all its working town centre churches open daily, or at least accessible.
-And St Andrew is certainly well worth seeing inside.
-And also, it would be an act of Christian hospitality in itself for shoppers to be able to step out of the busy crowds into its cool, light interior.
-For, unlike St Stephen, this is a church that is full of light.
-We came here on National Heritage Open Day, and we found the church packed with people, some of whom were on a guided tour, but many of whom appeared to be parishioners intent on showing people around.
-This made it rather hard to wander at will; it was nice that they were so interested, but I did get the impression that some of them thought they were doing us a favour by letting us in.
-And I think that, more than at St Stephen or St Peter Mancroft, this is a church in which you'd want to sit quietly for a while, and experience a sense of the numinous.
-Hard to do with someone tapping you on the shoulder and asking if you want a cup of tea.
-As with many of the Norwich city churches, St Andrew has been overwhemingly Victorianised, and the interior is very much a 19th century idealised vision of what the late middle ages might have been like.
-Unlike St Stephen, it has been done rather well, and might best be described as sumptuous.
+Entrance today is usually through a small porch set into the most westerly bay of the north aisle, although in fact the grandest entrance is through a south porch, now hidden from the street.
+The west doorway is blocked off by a room built beneath the tower, and always seems rather scruffy seen from the passageway which runs to the west of the church.
+We are in the full flight of Perpendicular architecture here, for although St Andrew is ostensibly a church of stone, there is very little of it in the construction, because the aisles, the clerestory and the chancel are virtually walls of glass.
+The way that the arcades fade into the east end, and a high window rises above them, may recall the smaller church at Shelton.
+The team that worked at Shelton are believed to have worked on the final stages of St Andrew.
+As with many of the Norwich city churches, St Andrew has been overwhelmingly Victorianised, and the interior is very much a 19th century idealised urban vision of what the late Middle Ages might have been like, refracted through the lens of St Andrew's muscular low church worship, a tradition it maintains.
+It was done well, and might best be described as sumptuous.
 I wonder who the architect was?
 It may have been Diocesan architect Richard Phipson, who made a bit of a hash of St Stephen, but he was on good form at St Peter Mancroft and was glorious at St Mary le Tower in Ipswich.
 Whoever it was, they left one of the most ornate 19th century fonts in Norfolk, and far off to the east a reredos to match.
-In between, the church unrolls before you; as at St Stephen there are massive 18th and 19th century memorials set between the windows of the arcades, but they are rather less oppressive here, perhaps because the church is bigger and there is more light.
-Set up in windows towards the west of the south aisle are some fine, large medieval panels, one of which comes from a Dance of Death; it shows Death dancing with a Bishop, and you can see an image of it at the start of this piece.
-Another is a composite of bits of angels; some of them are musicians, and one of them is holding a scroll saying salve nos.
+In between, the church unrolls before you.
+As at St Stephen there are massive 18th and 19th century memorials set between the windows of the arcades, but they are rather less oppressive here, perhaps because the church is bigger and there is more light.
+Set up in windows towards the west of the south aisle are some fine, large medieval panels, one of which comes from a Dance of Death.
+It shows Death dancing with a Bishop.
+Another is a composite of bits of angels.
+Some of them are musicians, and one of them is holding a scroll saying salve nos.
+Perhaps even more interesting is the collection of 16th Century glass to the east.
+This will instantly recall for anyone who knows it the glass of the same period at Kings College Chapel in Cambridge.
+The glass there was made by Flemish glassmakers working in England, and it is fascinating to think that the same may be true here, especially given the role played by Flemish workshops in Norwich's proto-industrial revolution of the time.
+There are two panels of collected and reset fragments of scenes from the Books of Genesis and Exodus.
+At the bottom on the left, Isaac faithfully carries the bundle of sticks behind Abraham to the place where his father plans to sacrifice him, while above Lot flees the already burning city of Sodom.
+On the right, at the top the serpent slithers through the Tree of Knowledge, while below Moses descends from the mountain to meet his people.
 Another medieval survival is a scattering of brasses, one a pair of figures in the sanctuary to Robert Gardiner and his wife.
 He was mayor of Norwich on several occasions during the building of St Andrew, and died soon after its completion.
 His wife is particularly elegant - both figures are flatteringly young for their age of death.
-I wandered back down to the west end again, picking through the crowd.
-The font cover was reassembled from 17th century fragments found in the belfry, but the font below it had been done up as some sort of display.
-I thought at first that it had something to do with Nelson, but as one of the exhibits seemed to be an orang utan glove puppet, I may be wrong.
-Whatever, it was nice to see that people had been busy, but I would have liked to have seen the font in its natural state, presuming that they don't leave it like that all the time.
+Whoever restored St Andrew in the 19th century relegated the large Elizabethan and Jacobean monuments to the north aisle chapel, where they are concealed by a Victorian screen.
+They are the grandest memorials in the city, and show several late 16th and early 17th century mayors of Norwich with their wives.
+The biggest is to Sir John Suckling and his wife Martha.
+Mortlock notes that he was James I's treasurer, and also observes that the figures look stiff and uncomfortable.
+His parents face each other over a prayer desk on the eastern wall, flanked by some delightfully ghoulish skulls mounted on cages of decaying fruits and flowers.
+In between the two there is a memorial to Francis Rugg, also three times mayor, who was a Senator of Senators renowned race.
+Robert Garsett, another mayor who died in James I's reign, is the most endearingly lifelike, despite the loss of both hands which may suggest for one moment that a cruel 17th Century punishment has been imposed upon him.
 The theological temper of the dead mayors in the north aisle chapel may perhaps be gauged by two panels now on show at the south west corner.
-You can see them below.
-The top one, from the middle of the 16th century, says: This church was
+The first one, from the middle of the 16th century, reads: This church was

-builded of timber, stone and bricks and the one below, from the early 17th century, continues in similar vein: As the good King
+builded of timber, stone and bricks and the other, from the early 17th century, continues in similar vein: As the good King

 Amazon commission helps cover the running costs of this site.